 The final result is remarkable.
 Can you still see the difference?

 Just a few pixels remain, and these are because of errors during binarization of the image, which necessarily is a lossy operation.
-A cool side-effect is that the images are now not only aligned, but also have the same size.
+A cool side-effect is that the images are now not only aligned but also have the same size.

-The only things, I needed to tweak a little bit were the two parameters number_of_iterations and termination_eps.
+The only things, I needed to tweak a little bit where the two parameters number_of_iterations and termination_eps.
 Both are required for the cv2.findTransformECC algorithm and specify the maximum time that it tries to find a solution and the required quality before stopping.
 When either is satisfied, the algorithm stops and returns the found solution.
 Letting the algorithm run for a few hours, yielded a perfectly aligned the dataset, which allows me now to go back to train my networks to detect musical objects.

 If you are interested in the full source-code, you can find it in this Github repository.

-The score images depicted in this article are from the CVC-MUSCIMA dataset by Alicia Fornés, Anjan Dutta, Albert Gordo and Josep Lladós, licensed under CC BY-NC-SA 4.0.
+The score images depicted in this article are from the CVC-MUSCIMA dataset by Alicia Fornés, Anjan Dutta, Albert Gordo, and Josep Lladós, licensed under CC BY-NC-SA 4.0.
 More information on the dataset can also be found here as well as in their original paper.